NamanSoni18/30_days_Voice_Agents/README.md

 - **Browser Permission**: Always allow microphone access for the Echo Bot to work properly
 - **Audio Format**: The app automatically selects the best supported audio format for your browser
 - **Internet Connection**: Ensure stable internet connection for AI processing
+- **Query Quality**: Use clear, specific questions for better LLM responses

 ## 🤝 Contributing